-While Title Loans are not legal in West Virginia.
+Title Loans are not allowed in West Virginia.
 That is a well known fact as many state residents know the local regulations regarding most short term lending products.
-We know some citizens of the state still go to the other side of the State, across the State lines to procure them.
+We know some citizens of the state will cross State lines to get them.
 However, they should be careful enough in gaining the possession of such loans and must pay attention while applying for it.
 You should always think the high-interest rates and the risk of losing the car.

-The laws that dominate Title loans vary from one country to another, one state to another or even a distinct town.
+The laws that dominate title loans vary all throughout the Southeast.
+They’re different from one state to another or even a distinct town.
 Loans are legal unless prohibited by the State.
 State law solely regulated them with the fundamental conviction that according to federal law, it is legal only if the State allows it.
 Whereas, West Virginia does not allow car title lenders to work and control within the State.

 Several cons for permitting title loan companies to operate in the State

 - The interest on these loans is higher compared to any other loans.
 Sometimes, they exceed 100% annually and offer rates that are even higher than credit cards.
 You really need to make quick payments to avoid large interest charges.